 A City-State Centered Around Total War

-With a warrior class that lived for one purpose — to serve the state — and all other individuals subservient to it, Sparta succeeded in conquering lands and peoples and defending its borders, but at a terrible cost that eventually brought it to its knees.
+With a warrior class that lived for one purpose, namely to serve the state, and all other individuals subservient to it, Sparta succeeded in conquering lands and peoples and defending its borders but at a terrible cost that eventually brought it to its knees.

 The year 480 BC saw Sparta’s greatest moment, as 300 of its warriors under the great King Leonidas, and along with several hundred other allied forces, fought a far larger army of Persians under Xerxes at Thermopylae.

-Sparta thereafter declared itself, with great accuracy, as the “defender of Hellenism.”
-But the die had been cast in the makeup of the state, as the helots and other non-citizens began to vastly outnumber the Spartans themselves.
+Sparta thereafter declared itself with great accuracy as the “defender of Hellenism.”
+However, the helots and other non-citizens began to vastly outnumber the Spartans themselves.